ldtteam/MinecoloniesWiki/pages/src/source/buildings/quarry.md

 # Quarry

 {% capture content %}
 The Quarry is where you can hire a [Quarrier](../../source/workers/quarrier) to dig the quarry.
 The Quarry will be a pit of varied size (simple quarry is 1 x 1 chunks, medium is 2 x 2) to collect larger amounts of stone type blocks.
+The Quarry will only produce the blocks it digs out.
+It will not produce additional ore blocks like the [Mine](../../source/buildings/mine).

-**Note:** You must first hire a Quarrier at a [Mine](../../source/buildings/mine) before assigning them to a Quarry.
+**Note:** You must first hire a Quarrier at a Mine before assigning them to a Quarry.
 {% endcapture %}
 {% capture infobox %}
 {% include infobox/building.html key="quarry" %}